 Students are required to take 63 credits.
 When students complete their courses, they write a qualifying paper rather than take comprehensive exams.
 Students then prepare a dissertation proposal, and when it's approved, they begin writing the dissertation.

 For the first two years of their program, executive doctoral students are part of a cohort in which they earn 6 credits (12 credits per year) in in-residence two-day seminars on Sundays and Mondays, twice during each semester.
 Between seminar sessions, students use online learning technology to supplement their classroom learning.
 Students also enroll in one online learning course each semester.

 Students are encouraged to earn additional credit over the summer, and may transfer graduate-level course work into the program with the approval of a program adviser.

 The full course of study should be five to six years, with students completing course work by the end of their third year.
 View the Program's Schedule and Other Details in the Executive Doctoral Section of the Academic Bulletin.

-All accepted executive doctoral students receive a 75 percent tuition fellowship for up to five years.
+All accepted executive doctoral students receive a 75 percent tuition fellowship.